 Criminal Defamation of Public Officials

 Insulting a public official or a person called upon to assist him in the course of or in connection with the performance of official duties is a criminal offence under Art.
-226, par.
-1 of the Polish Criminal Code.
-The punishment is a , ., or imprisonment for up to one year.
+226(1) of the Polish Criminal Code.
+The penalty is a fine, restriction of liberty or imprisonment for up to one year.

 Criminal Defamation of the Head of State

 Publicly insulting the President of Poland is a criminal offence under Art.
-135, par.
-2 of the Polish Criminal Code.
-The punishment is imprisonment for up to three years.
+135(2) of the Polish Criminal Code.
+The penalty is imprisonment for up to three years.

 Criminal Defamation of the State and its Symbols

 Publicly insulting the Nation or the Republic of Poland is a criminal offence under Art.
 133 of the Polish Criminal Code.
-The punishment is imprisonment for up to three years.
+The penalty is imprisonment for up to three years.

 Publicly insulting or humiliating a “constitutional authority of the Republic of Poland” is a criminal offence under Art.
-226, par.
-3. The punishment is a fine, restriction of liberty, or imprisonment for up to two years.
+226(3).
+The penalty is a fine, restriction of liberty, or imprisonment for up to two years.

 Criminal Defamation of Foreign States and Symbols

-Additionally, insulting the symbols of foreign countries is a criminal offence under Art.
-138 if the foreign country in question provides reciprocal protection for Polish symbols.
-The punishment is a , ., or imprisonment for up to one year.
+Insulting the symbols of foreign countries is a criminal offence under Art.
+137(2) if the foreign country in question provides reciprocal protection for Polish symbols.
+The punishment is a fine, restriction of liberty or imprisonment for up to one year.